Skip to main content

 Single idioglote reed

-- The bordons (drones), generally three in number, give a single note that sounds continuously.
-The largest (trompa) is always sonorous, but sometimes the two smallest are purely decorative.
+• The bordons (drones), generally three in number, which produce a single note that sounds continuously.
+The largest (trompa) is always sonorous, but sometimes the two smallest pipes are purely decorative.
 They are then called fillols.
-When all three are sounded, the drones give the notes C (low), G and C respectively.
+When all three sound, the drones give the notes C (low), G, and C respectively.

 This copy was built before 1896.
 The maker is unknown.